Kessab: 20th century

-The first disaster in Kessab took place in April 1909, during the Adana massacre.
-This calamity cost the Armenians 10,000 deaths and a massive material loss.
+In Kessab in April 1909, in the Adana massacre, 10,000 Armenians were murdered.
 After the event, Catholicos Sahak I Khabaian visited Kessab.

 The Armenian genocide beginning in 1915 proved even more destructive.
-The command of the genocide initiation arrived in Kessab on the 26th of July to start deportations within 5 days.
+The command of the genocide initiation arrived in Kessab on 26 July to start deportations within 5 days.
 First, the people expressed a desire to resist and fortify on the mountain Dounag located in Karadouran.
-Priest Bedros Papoujian-Aprahamian, the priest of Karadouran, particularly supported the idea of the opposition, but on the real ground, the whole idea failed to become a reality.
+Priest Betros Papoujian-Abrahamian, the priest of Karadouran, particularly supported the idea of the opposition, but on the real ground, the whole idea failed to become a reality.
 The genocide of the Armenians in Kessab region started from Karadouran.
-The Armenians were deported in two directions: one towards the desert of Deir ez-Zor and the other towards the south to the desert of Jordan.
+The Armenians were deported in two directions: one towards the vast Syrian Desert of Deir ez-Zor and the other towards the south to the desert of Jordan.
 Almost five thousand Armenians were killed during this deportation process.
 Some died in Jisr al-Shughur, some in Hama or Homs while others on the way to Damascus or Jordan.
 The majority of the refugees were killed in the desert of Deir ez-Zor.
 After the ceasefire, the Armenians who survived the genocide returned to Kessab in a process that lasted till 1920.
 But the eastern and northern areas of the region remained unsecured, because they were constantly vulnerable to attacks from neighboring Turkish villages.
 A voluntary group of 40 men successfully foiled many attempts by bandits to invade the region at that time.
 In 1922, peace was established after the entrance of French troops into Kessab.

-On 5 July 1938, the Turkish army entered the Sanjak of Alexandretta and Antioch, in an agreement with the French colonial authorities, and the region was renamed Hatay State.
+On 5 July 1938, the Turkish Army entered the Sanjak of Alexandretta and Antioch, in an agreement with the French colonial authorities, and the region was renamed Hatay State.
 Many Armenians left Kessab for Lebanon or took refuge in the mountains.
 Many important personalities visited Kessab during that time.
 On 23 June 1939, the Hatay government was officially dissolved and the whole region became part of Turkey.
 By the efforts of the Armenian community of Paris, Cardinal Krikor Bedros Aghajanian and the Papal representative to Syria and Lebanon Remi Leprert, many parts of Kessab inhabited by Armenians were separated from Turkey and placed within the Syrian boundaries.
-The result of the annexation of the Sanjak of Alexandretta proved disastrous for the Armenians of Kessab: Mount Casius was attached to the Turkish side including their farms, properties, laurel tree forests and the grazing lands located in the mountain's bosoms and valleys that once used to belong to the native Armenians.
-Besides, with this annexation, the Armenians of the town were also deprived from their traditional and historical Barlum Monastery, where the inhabitants used to celebrate the feast of Surp Asdvadzadzin (feast of Virgin Mary) during August of each year.